 Solely relying upon these tested but no less old methods to attract business can be a colossal mistake with diminishing returns in this electronic media age.
-Many more senior lawyers are still fearful that more aggressive commercial advertising is an ethical dilemma.
+Many senior lawyers still fear that more aggressive commercial advertising is an ethical dilemma.
 So they feel it can open them up to State Bar disciplinary proceedings.
 Other newer agents are usually not too street-savvy or business-oriented, having spent most of their lives in school and college, learning from people who have no clue what it takes to run a business.
 Frankly, many law professors and teachers, in general, are hostile to companies as a whole.

 In particular, new lawyers usually have a cookie-cutter idea of passing the bar and working at a big firm.
 The problem is that big firms are falling by the wayside.
 Many reasons exist for this failure.
 It could be due to over-regulation, taxation, or the high costs and perils of complying with employment regulations.
 After doing all this, it becomes tough to make a profit.